ahmetmuratturk/PredictingHousePrices/README.md

 - [License](#license)

 ## Dataset
+## Dataset

-The dataset used in this project is sourced from Kaggle(#https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques).
-It includes [number_of_samples] samples and [number_of_features] features.
+The dataset used in this project is sourced from the [Kaggle House Prices: Advanced Regression Techniques competition](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques).
+It includes a total of 1460 samples and 81 features.
 The target variable is 'SalePrice,' representing the sale prices of houses.

 ## Exploratory Data Analysis (EDA)